Kenyon Junction railway station: Potential reopening

 In 2001 a proposal to rebuild Kenyon Junction station, which met with much local opposition, was abandoned following the rejection of plans to build a leisure complex in Leigh which the rebuilt station would have served.
 Locals have lobbied to rebuild the station and build a link to Leigh.

 In March 2019, Andy Burnham backed plans to reopen the station as a short-term solution to link Leigh to the rail network.
-The plans are also backed by the Leigh MP James Grundy.
+The plans are also backed by the Leigh MP James Grundy, although it is suggested that a reopening of Golbourne station may need to happen first to catalyse the reopening.